Dear Year 4,

 - Please note that Gym and Dance inside will be done in bare feet unless there is a medical need for shoes to be worn in which case a letter detailing this will be required.

-- We remind you that children are expected to set a good example and look smart at all times.
-This remains the case even without the school uniform requirement at present.
-Hair should be tied back with plain hair ties and clips of a colour which blends in with school uniform.
+- We are now back to our usual expectations for school uniform but some key points to remember are: Hair should be tied back with plain hair ties and clips of a colour which blends in with the school uniform.
 Ear studs are permitted as the only type of jewelery but nothing else.
 Parents are asked to continue to read and discuss texts with children and record a minimum of 4 sessions a week in the Reading Record Book.
 Reading Records will be checked on Mondays but will need to be handed in on a Friday so that they can be quarantined over the weekend.
 We are trying something slightly different this year so there is a different look to the Reading Record and it includes suggested activities that can be done.
 We will visit the Library when it is our turn on the rota so children will always have the opportunity to change their books and we also have a range of books in the classroom.
 We can’t stress enough the importance of reading and the understanding of reading as it is vital to access so much of the curriculum.
+We are also looking into an interactive Reading River idea for the Summer term - more to follow later.

-Pencil Cases - Pencil cases will not be required in school as per the message at the end of the summer term.
+Pencil Cases - Pencil cases will not be required in school as we have been doing all year.
 Please send your child in with the equipment they need and we will then provide a ziplock wallet for them to store their equipment in.
 This makes wiping down of equipment far easier so we thank you for your help with this.
 Whilst we have spares, we please ask that your child has all the equipment needed and spares as we want to minimise the amount of sharing of resources where possible.

 Finally, please communicate with us as it is important that your child is happy in school and making good progress.
 This is more difficult than normal in the current climate but please contact the office via phone or email and we will ring back as soon as possible.